gaultier/blog/tip_of_the_day_2.md

 ## The solution

 So how do we fix it?
-What I did was defence in depth:
+What I did was defense in depth:

-- Add asserts everywhere I could to check pre and post conditions.
+- Add asserts everywhere I could to check pre- and post-conditions.
 I believe that's how I discovered the bug in the first place, when one assert failed, even though it seemed impossible.
 - Replace all direct array and pointer accesses with macros that check bounds (like most modern programming languages)
 - Tweak how the arena is created to make it safer.
 That's our tip of the day, so let's see it.